 Dr. Fred W. Henker Memorial Scholarship

 Dr. Fred Henker graduated from the College of Medicine in 1945, and served as a member of the faculty of the Department of Psychiatry, specializing in patient interview, psychosomatic illness, death and dying, and treating patients dually diagnosed with mental and physical illnesses.
 He served on the College of Medicine Admissions Committee and on a number of medical boards.
 Dr. Henker and his wife established a scholarship for medical students in 2003.
 He passed away in March of 2005 following a long battle with Parkinson’s disease.
-The inaugural scholarship was presented in 2005 to Benjamin Carlyle of Newport.
+The inaugural scholarship was presented in 2005.

 John R. and Wilkie Dolby Hogan Endowed Scholarship